Local regression: Localized subsets of data; Bandwidth

+Any of these criteria can be minimized to produce an automatic bandwidth selector.
+Cleveland and Devlin prefer a graphical method (the M-plot) to visually display the bias-variance trade-off and guide bandwidth choice.

-The subsets of data used for each weighted least squares fit in LOESS are determined by a nearest neighbors algorithm.
-A user-specified input to the procedure called the "bandwidth" or "smoothing parameter" determines how much of the data is used to fit each local polynomial.
-The smoothing parameter, $\alpha$, is the fraction of the total number n of data points that are used in each local fit.
+One question not addressed above is, how should the bandwidth depend upon the fitting point $x$?
+Often a constant bandwidth is used, while LOWESS and LOESS prefer a nearest-neighbor bandwidth, meaning h is smaller in regions with many data points.
+Formally, the smoothing parameter, $\alpha$, is the fraction of the total number n of data points that are used in each local fit.
 The subset of data used in each weighted least squares fit thus comprises the $n\alpha$ points (rounded to the next largest integer) whose explanatory variables' values are closest to the point at which the response is being estimated.